 As described elsewhere (Hedlund 2019), when I was invited to visit the military camp for the first time, I stepped into an unknown setting of combatant and rebel activity.
 I had to learn the functions of hierarchy and military discipline, I had to address the soldiers by their rank rather than by name, and I soon learnt not to question the authority of the leaders.
 While the early weeks of the fieldwork were characterized by mutual distance, I never experienced any real hostility from either the rebel soldiers or residents of the camp.
 I was treated with respect and courtesy, and I felt that people in the camp were genuinely positive about having a visitor in the camp (even if it was also obvious that they used my foreign position as a vehicle to transmit propaganda).
 My fieldwork consisted of regular participation in daily life and interviews and conversations with combatants and their family members.
-In the camp, I simply walked around carrying a tape-recorder, pen and notebook.
+In the camp, I simply walked around carrying a tape recorder, pen and notebook.
 In the daytime, I took part in the ordinary life of the camp, following the soldiers to the bamboo churches to pray, to the fields looking for food, and conversing with them and their families.
 During the evenings, I would sit by a fireplace speaking to the leaders and other high-ranking soldiers living close by.
 By participating in daily activities, I sought to gain insights into how my informants experienced their lives and to understand what it is like to live in the midst of insecurity (I did not participate in any military operations or violent attacks that were conducted outside the camp).
 Although camp activities were peaceful, violence was still present in narratives and in everyday life; the camp was highly militarized, combatants carried guns with them, and people regularly spoke about violence, threats, traumas and danger related to their personal history and present situation in a war zone.
 Following the unpredictability of war and the fact that conflicts can quickly escalate there was also a sense of danger surrounding the camp.
 People in the camp said they were living in fear of being attacked by enemy groups.
 The fear of violence was also close by, because many of my rebel informants were perpetrators of violence inside the camp as well.
 The atmosphere in the camp, therefore, was not one of simply a refuge from violence outside; there was also everyday fear inside the camp.
 After only a few days in the camp, I heard stories of how lower-ranking soldiers, many of whom were forcibly recruited (kidnapped) from villages that rebels had attacked, would be killed or taken to the ‘forest prison’ if they tried to escape from the camp (although I am not sure this is actually true, I heard similar stories several times).
 While the camp commanders spoke freely to me, the lower-ranking soldiers, women and children had less freedom of speech.
 They were the objects of manipulation, propaganda campaigns, compelled to make various ‘performances’, and generally deprived of their individual freedom to express their opinions, talk to me informally, or leave the camp.